CNAME record: DNAME record

-A DNAME record or Delegation Name record is defined by (original RFC 2672 is now obsolete).
+A DNAME record (for Delegation NAME) is defined by RFC 6672 (the earlier RFC 2672 now being obsolete).
 The DNAME record provides redirection (alias) for a subtree of the domain name tree in the DNS.
 That is, all names that end with a particular suffix are redirected to another part of the DNS.
 In contrast, the CNAME record creates an alias for a single name and not its subdomains.
 Like the CNAME record, the DNS lookup will continue by retrying the lookup with the new name.
 The name server synthesizes a CNAME record to actually apply the DNAME record to the requested name—CNAMEs for every node on a subtree have the same effect as a DNAME for the entire subtree.